silvertech/KenticoURLRedirectionModule/README.md

 ## Installation Instructions

-Install the latest version of the Kentico URL Redirection Admin [nuget package](https://www.nuget.org/packages/KenticoURLRedirection.Admin/) on your Kentico installation
+Install the latest version of the Kentico URL Redirection [nuget package](https://www.nuget.org/packages/KenticoURLRedirection/) to your **CMSApp** project `Install-Package KenticoUrlRedirection`.
-`Install-Package KenticoUrlRedirection.Admin`

-Aand if you have any MVC Sites, install the Kentico URL Redirection MVC [nuget package](https://www.nuget.org/packages/KenticoURLRedirection.MVC/)
-`Install-Package KenticoUrlRedirection.MVC`

 After installation, rebuild and check the event log of the site and you should see a line like this:
 ![Module Installed Successfully](https://github.com/silvertech/KenticoURLRedirectionModule/blob/master/Readme%20Assets/moduleintalled-eventlog.png?raw=true)

 To update the module to a more recent version, simply update the NuGet package.

+**MVC Specific Setup**
+If you are installing this package into a site utilizing Kentico MVC, follow these steps:

+ 1. Like noted above, install the NuGet package to your **CMSApp** project
+ 2. Go to your MVC project/solution
+ 3. Right click on "References" and click on "Add Reference"
+ 4. Click on **Browse**
+ 5. Add a reference to **URLRedirection.dll**.
+The DLL can be fould at the path ~\*Project_Root*\packages\URLRedirection.12.0.3\lib
+ 6. Rebuild the project

 ## LIMITATIONS/REQUIRED SETUP
 **IMPORTANT -** Please note that there are a few requirements with this module in order to determine the proper domain the redirect should use when the target is a relative path.

 **Single Site and Single Culture**

 If your site is a single domain and single culture, you should specify the default visitor culture as the default culture of your site.
-If this is not set, the redirect will use the request's domain and may default to en-US culture if not deterined elsewise.
+If this is not set, the redirect will use the request's domain and may default to en-US culture if not determined.

 To do this, follow these steps: